Ed94/GASATHON/Readme.md

 * Keep static module functions within C++ namesapces and have the in BP function libraries to expose to BPs.
 * Perfer stage-metaprogramming to C++ compiler provided templating (when possible).

-The latest version is hosted on : [https://git.cozyair.dev/ed/GASATHON](https://git.cozyair.dev/ed/GASATHON) For now the github is out of date due to lfs issues (I'm eventually just going to push a repo or corrections without lfs for this site)
+The repo is also hosted on : [https://git.cozyair.dev/ed/GASATHON](https://git.cozyair.dev/ed/GASATHON) It should be mirrored here however to latest.